jeremycryan/py-sprocket/README.md

 # py-sprocket
 A Python socket abstraction for quick and easy networking prototypes

+**Note: do not use this package in any situation where security is a concern.
+It uses the pickle library under the hood to send Python objects between the client and server, which means a malicious client could execute arbitrary code on your server machine.
+Use at your own risk.**

 ### Overview
 This library is for getting socket communication up and running in a few minutes in Python, without having to directly deal with threading, error